Hiran death case: Waze files pre-arrest bail plea, alleges witch-hunt | Law-Order

-Police officer Sachin Waze, who has been facing heat in the death case of Mansukh Hiran, has filed a pre-arrest bail application in a court in the neighboring Thane district.
+Police officer Sachin Waze, who has been facing heat in the death case of Mansukh Hiran, has filed a pre-arrest bail application in a court in neighbouring Thane district.

-In his plea, Waze said the FIR, registered by the Maharashtra Anti-Terrorism Squad (ATS) in connection with Hiran's death, has not named any person.
+In his plea filed on Friday, Waze said the FIR, registered by the Maharashtra Anti-Terrorism Squad (ATS) in connection with Hiran's death, has not named any person.

 He termed the FIR as ''baseless and without any motive'', and said it was a result of a ''witch-hunt''.